francoiskroll/DeepBrainStimulation_modelling/README.md

 The workings of the model, the improvements I made, and the data processing R scripts are detailed in the Material and Methods section of the Master thesis pdf file.

-Please feel free to contact me for questions if you would like to work on this model.
+Please feel free to contact me for questions if you would like to work on this model:

+twitter: francois_kroll
+email: francois@kroll.be